📈

 What's the difference between nominal and real returns?

 Nominal return is what shows on your brokerage statement — say, 8%/year.
 Real return is what you actually gain in purchasing power after inflation.
 If inflation is 3%, your real return is ~5%.
-Over 30 years, the difference is enormous: $100,000 at 8% nominal grows to $1M, but in today's dollars that's only ~$500K.
-Our compound interest calculator shows both curves so you can see the gap.
+Over 30 years, the difference is enormous: $100,000 at 8% nominal grows to $1M, but in today's dollars that's only ~$412K (per the standard discount $1M / 1.03^30).
+The 8% / 3% reference numbers come from Robert Shiller's S&P 500 dataset and the BLS CPI-U series; our compound interest calculator shows both curves so you can see the gap.

 Should I invest all at once (lump sum) or spread it out (DCA)?

-Historical data shows lump sum investing outperforms dollar-cost averaging about 2/3 of the time, because markets trend upward over time and waiting means missing growth.
+Historical data shows lump sum investing outperforms dollar-cost averaging about 2/3 of the time — Vanguard's 2012 paper 'Dollar-cost averaging just means taking risk later' analyzed rolling 12-month windows in US/UK/Australia equity markets and consistently landed at ~66% lump-sum-wins.
+The reason: markets trend upward over time, and waiting means missing growth.
 But DCA reduces the risk of investing right before a crash.
 If the lump sum represents most of your savings, DCA gives you psychological protection.
 Our DCA vs lump sum calculator uses Monte Carlo simulation across 10,000 scenarios to show the probability distribution of outcomes for both strategies.

 How much do I need to invest to retire early?

-The classic rule is to accumulate 25x your annual expenses (the '4% rule' — you can withdraw 4% of your portfolio annually with high probability of never running out).
-But this is a simplification.
+The classic rule is to accumulate 25× your annual expenses (the '4% rule'), originally calibrated by the Trinity Study (Cooley, Hubbard, Walz 1998, AAII Journal) for 30-year retirements at ~95% historical survival.
+But this is a simplification — Wade Pfau and Michael Kitces have published extensively on why the 4% rule weakens at longer horizons and under varying valuation regimes.
 Our FIRE calculator runs Monte Carlo simulations across thousands of market scenarios to calculate your actual success probability at different portfolio sizes, spending levels, and retirement ages.

 How do I know if a stock is overvalued or undervalued?

 No single method tells you definitively.
+The canonical academic reference is Aswath Damodaran's 'Investment Valuation' (NYU Stern), which CFA Institute curriculum largely mirrors.
 Professional analysts use multiple methods in parallel: P/E ratio (compare to historical average and peers), P/B (especially for financials), DCF (most theoretically sound, but depends heavily on growth assumptions), and dividend discount models (for income stocks).
 Our stock valuation tool runs all 11 methods simultaneously — you fill in the data you have and it unlocks the appropriate methods.

 Is paying off debt the same as investing?